Customized configuration for a wide range of applications

 For determination of organic compounds at extremely low concentration levels – e.g. for ambient air monitoring, purity control of industrial gases or occupational health and safety monitoring – the GC 5000 series can be provided with a single or dual stage enrichment module.

-The dual stage enrichment module is specifically designed for determination of very volatile organic compounds.
-After preconcentration and subsequent release by thermal desorption, the components will be trapped in a second stage.
-Only now the sample will be transferred to the analytical column by rapid heating up of the focussing capillary in order to start the next analysis run.
+Our proprietary dual stage enrichment technology has especially been developed for quantitative pre-concentration of even extremely volatile organic compounds.
+After pre-concentration and subsequent release by thermal desorption, the components will be trapped in a second stage.
+Only now the sample will be transferred to the analytical column by rapid heating up of the focusing capillary in order to start the next analysis run.